Warning: Line of Duty spoilers

 Mercurio himself told RadioTimes.com in 2017: “Whether I would go beyond six would depend on how series five went… at the moment there is a great appetite among all of us involved in the programme to do more.
 What we don’t know is whether there will come a point where we kind of lose that enthusiasm to keep going back.”

 He followed this up in 2019 at the BFI & Radio Times Festival by explaining that he’d have a conversation with the BBC after series five: “Once series five has finished airing we’ll have a conversation with the BBC, with a view to whether there’s a possibility to series seven being commissioned.
 But we definitely know we’ve got series six.”
 (So has that conversation now happened?
 If it has, Mercurio hasn’t shared the news with anyone.)

 Judging from series five viewing figures, a recommission seems likely.
-Its opening episode drew in a peak audience of over 8 million viewers, with an average of 7.8 million watching the entire episode — that’s larger than the season four finale in 2017.
+Its opening episode drew in a peak audience of over eight million viewers, with an average of 7.8 million watching the entire episode — that’s larger than the season four finale in 2017.

-Line of Duty series 6 trailer: When can we watch it?
+Line of Duty series 6 trailer

 How did they film Line of Duty during COVID?

 Line of Duty was one of the shows that had to suspend filming in March 2020, when the coronavirus pandemic hit.
 However, the production team managed to kickstart filming again in September, and Line of Duty season six wrapped filming in November 2020.

 Martin Compston announced the news on Twitter, writing: “Delighted we’ve finally wrapped series six!
 Tip of the cap to the production team for putting the protocols in place to provide a safe working environment and to the phenomenal crew, having the discipline and determination to work within the new parameters and get us over the line.”